NatTuck/hw-quest/content/classes/2023-09/cs4140/syllabus.md

  - A commodity virtual private server
  - A domain name

-This can be done for under $20.
+This can be done for under $20 for the semester.

-Please wait to do this until the task is assigned, as there are several specific requirements.
+Please wait to get these until the task is assigned, as there are several specific requirements.

 ## Software Project